agrippa/hoover/README.md

 HOOVER is a distributed graph processing framework, enabling it to support and scale to larger graph problems than other shared memory or GPU-based frameworks.
-In the backend, HOOVER uses any OpenSHMEM 1.4 compliant (or later) runtime for SPMD process creation and inter-process communication.
+In the backend, HOOVER uses any OpenSHMEM 1.4 compliant (or later) runtimes for SPMD process creation and inter-process communication.
 HOOVER has been tested on the following OpenSHMEM implementations: